Cyber insurance and your business

 Today’s online digital world offers convenience, accessibility and speed.
 It also makes users vulnerable to cyber attacks, such as viruses, data breaches and identity fraud.
-According to a Norton Security report, more than 46% of Canadians fell victim to cyber crime, costing over $1.4 billion dollars.
+According to the Norton Cyber Security Insights Report 2017 Canadian Results, 38% of the adult population in Canada experienced cyber crime in 2017.

 Cyber crime affects more than just internet users, however.
 Business owners need to be aware of their responsibilities when it comes to data breaches, identity theft, viruses and other online risks.
 Your business has an obligation to protect the personal data and financial information of customers.
 With digital files being stored online, business transactions being done through email or websites, and companies increasingly relying on virtual communication, the risks of cyber crime come from a variety of sources.

 The Target data breach affected 70 million Americans and Canadians and made headlines around the world.
 The costs to the company responsible for the customer information were significant.
 Not only did they hire a third party to conduct a thorough forensic investigation, but affected customers also had to be tracked down and notified of the breach.
 Now the company is offering one year of complimentary credit monitoring to those affected.
 Those are significant costs for any business to bear, regardless of size.

 While larger companies may seem more appealing to criminals due to the volume of data, the majority of cyber criminals target medium to small businesses.
 They’re considered to be more vulnerable as they may not have the same security precautions in place.
 In fact, 31% of all cyber crimes were against businesses with less than 250 employees.

 Whether you own a large or small business, you may want to consider cyber liability insurance.
 Cyber liability coverage can protect your business against risks associated with online usage.
 Your company’s electronic data is not included in typical business liability policies.
 If you’re concerned about the security of your online assets, contact your BrokerLink broker to discuss purchasing cyber liability coverage.